-Includes 52,758 shares beneficially owned by Mr. Head as custodian for his children and 10,000 shares owned pursuant to Debentures.
+Includes 52,758 shares beneficially owned by Mr. Head as custodian for his children and 10,000 shares owned pursuant to the 2006 Debentures.
 Does not include 16,965 shares owned by Mr. Head's wife, for which he disclaims beneficial ownership.

-Includes 11,250 shares owned by a trust over which Mr. Nelson has voting power and 10,000 shares owned pursuant to Debentures.
+Includes 11,250 shares owned by a trust over which Mr. Nelson has voting power and 10,000 shares owned pursuant to the 2006 Debentures.
 Does not include 5,000 shares owned by Mr. Nelson's wife, for which he disclaims beneficial ownership.

-Includes 10,000 shares beneficially owned pursuant to Debentures.
+Includes 10,000 shares beneficially owned pursuant to the 2006

-Does not include 59,710 shares owned by Mr. Brackett's wife, for which he disclaims beneficial ownership.
+Debentures.
+Does not include 59,710 shares owned by Mr. Brackett's wife and 23,035 shares owned by his daughters, for which he disclaims beneficial ownership.

-- Includes 10,000 shares beneficially owned pursuant to Debentures.

-Does not include 87,105 shares owned by Mr. Hill's wife for which he disclaims beneficial ownership. - Includes 10,000 shares beneficially owned pursuant to Debentures. - Includes 10,000 shares beneficially owned pursuant to Debentures and 35,565 beneficially owned by Holloway Motors, Inc., a company 100% owned by Mr. Holloway.
-Does not include 485 shares owned by Mr. Holloway's wife, for which he disclaims beneficial ownership. - Includes 10,000 shares beneficially owned pursuant to Debentures. - Includes 10,000 shares beneficially owned pursuant to Debentures and 14,250 shares beneficially owned pursuant to currently exercisable stock options.
-Does not include 15 shares owned by Mr. Tallent's daughter, for which he disclaims beneficial ownership. - Includes 6,270 shares beneficially owned by Mr. Gilliland as custodian for his children, 10,000 shares beneficially owned pursuant to Debentures and 8,550 shares beneficially owned pursuant to currently exercisable stock options. - Includes 10,000 shares beneficially owned pursuant to Debentures and 5,700 shares beneficially owned pursuant to currently exercisable stock options; does not include 9,040 shares owned by Mr. Decker's wife for which he disclaims beneficial ownership. - Includes presently exercisable options to acquire 54,100 shares and 122,000 shares beneficially owned pursuant to Debentures.
+- Includes 10,000 shares beneficially owned pursuant to the 2006 Debentures.
+Does not include 87,105 shares owned by Mr. Hill's wife for which he disclaims beneficial ownership. - Includes 10,000 shares beneficially owned pursuant to the 2006 Debentures. - Includes 10,000 shares beneficially owned pursuant to the 2006 Debentures and 35,565 beneficially owned by Holloway Motors, Inc., a company 100% owned by Mr. Holloway.
+Does not include 485 shares owned by Mr. Holloway's wife, for which he disclaims beneficial ownership. - Includes 10,000 shares beneficially owned pursuant to the 2006 Debentures. - Includes 10,000 shares beneficially owned pursuant to the 2006 Debentures and 14,250 shares beneficially owned pursuant to currently exercisable stock options.
+Does not include 15 shares owned by Mr. Tallent's daughter, for which he disclaims beneficial ownership. - Includes 6,270 shares beneficially owned by Mr. Gilliland as custodian for his children, 10,000 shares beneficially owned pursuant to the 2006 Debentures and 8,550 shares beneficially owned pursuant to currently exercisable stock options. - owned pursuant to currently exercisable stock options.

+Includes 10,000 shares beneficially owned pursuant to the 2006

+Debentures and 5,700 shares beneficially owned pursuant to currently exercisable stock options; does not include 9,040 shares owned by Mr. Decker's wife for which he disclaims beneficial ownership. - Includes presently exercisable options to acquire 54,100 shares and 122,000 shares beneficially owned pursuant to the 2006 Debentures.